 Showrooms were providing sparse and inaccurate information about car safety features: claiming, for example, that a large boot or trunk would make a car more crashworthy.

 Five of the 10 top-selling cars in Mexico and Brazil were so unsafe that they scored only zero or one star in Latin America car crash test ratings, out of a total of five stars.Car models with the lowest safety ratings dominated rankings for best-selling cars in Latin America.

-Safer vehicles are urgently needed on roads worldwide to help stop 1.25 million people dying and 50 million more being injured each year.
+Globally 1.25 million people are dying and 50 million more are being injured each year on the road.

 Road deaths in Latin America stood at 17 per 100,000 people, in India it is 16.6.
 In high-income countries the figure is 8.7 per 100,000 people.